susanli2016/Deep-Learning-with-Python/README.md

 # Deep-Learning-with-Python
-The repository of the book: Deep Learning with Python by Francois Chollet
+The learning repository of the book: Deep Learning with Python by Francois Chollet